Michael A. Saporito: Priesthood

 In 2004, Saporito was selected as pastor of St. Joseph’s parish in Maplewood, New Jersey.
 He left St. Joseph's in 2011 to become pastor of St. Helen’s Parish in Westfield, New Jersey.

+Episcopal career

 Auxiliary Bishop of Newark

 Pope Francis appointed Saporito as an auxiliary bishop of Newark on February 27, 2020.
 Saporito's consecration as a bishop, originally scheduled for May 5, 2020, but postponed due to the COVID-19 pandemic, occurred on June 30, 2020 at the Cathedral Basilica of the Sacred Heart in Newark.
-He was consecrated by Cardinal Joseph W. Tobin, with Auxiliary Bishops Manuel Cruz, and John Flesey serving as co-consecrators.
+He was consecrated by Cardinal Joseph W. Tobin, with Auxiliary Bishops Manuel Cruz and John Flesey serving as co-consecrators.

+Bishop of Metuchen

+On September 15, 2026, Pope Leo XIV named Saporito the sixth bishop of the Diocese of Metuchen, succeeding James F. Checchio.